wp-plugins/post-profit-stats/readme.txt

 === Post Profit Stats ===
 Contributors: slickremix
-Tags:  Posts, Profit, Sales, Post Count, Stats, Statistics, WordPress Stats, Views, plugin, pages, posts, page, user, authors, author, wp stats, page views, track, tracking, jetpack, jetpack stats, profit, news
+Tags:  Posts, Profit, Sales, Post Count, Stats, Statistics, WordPress Stats, Views, plugin, pages, posts, page, user, authors, author, wp stats, page views, track, tracking, jetpack, jetpack stats, profit, news, co athors, multiple authors, pay, money
 Requires at least: 3.5.0
 Tested up to: 3.8.1
-Stable tag: 1.0.5
+Stable tag: 1.0.6
 License: GPLv2 or later

 Do you pay authors for page views?
 Let our plugin calculate the amount per post view and give you totals by date.

 == Description ==
 See the total number of post views per author with detailed totals and grand totals.
 You can also sort by date.

+NEW!
+View stats from browser and device types.
+And now by using the Co-Authors Plus plugin you can now assign and track multiple authors per post.

 Setting this up could not be easier.
 Simply add the amount per view you are paying your authors or whomever, and that’s it!
 Our system will calculate the total number of views your webpage has received and multiply that by the amount you entered.
 [Read more](http://www.slickremix.com/2013/07/30/why-use-post-profits-stats/) about how you can really make money with this plugin!